Tewr/BlazorWorker/README.md

 ## BlazorWorker.BackgroundService
 A high-level API that abstracts the complexity of messaging by exposing a strongly typed interface with [Expressions](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression).
 Mimics [Task.Run](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) as closely as possible to enable multi-threading.

-The starting point of a BlazorWorker is a service class that must be defined by the caller.
-The public methods that you expose in your service can then be called from the IWorkerBackgroundService interface.
+The starting point of a BlazorWorker in this context is a service class that must be defined by the caller.
+The methods that you expose in your service can then be called from the `IWorkerBackgroundService` interface.
+Methods and method paramters must be `public`, or the expression serializer will throw an exception.
 If you declare a public [event](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/event) on your service, it can be used to call back into blazor during a method execution (useful for progress reporting).

 Each worker process can contain multiple service classes, but each single worker can work with only one thread.
 For multiple concurrent threads, you must create a new worker for each (see the [Multithreading example]( https://tewr.github.io/BlazorWorker/BackgroundServiceMulti) for a way of organizing this.